ViscousTests/website/content/docs/climbing/cragging/crag-of-the-20s.md

 Extremely cool route.
 Haven't yet figured out how to get out of the cave with the hanging chain clip.
+Clipping that chain is exciting, as I need to rotate my upper body 180 degrees while stemming with my legs to do so!

 ### Urination Equation - 5.12c/d